antonio59/aafairshare/README.md

 This project uses Tailwind CSS v3 for styling.
 We've tested Tailwind CSS v4 (beta) but encountered compatibility issues with our current setup.

-#### Tailwind CSS v3
+#### Tailwind CSS v3 Implementation

-The project is currently configured to use Tailwind CSS v3, which provides stable functionality and good compatibility with our development environment.
+The project is currently configured to use Tailwind CSS v3.4.x, which provides stable functionality and good compatibility with our development environment.
+Key features we're using include:

+1. **Custom Color Scheme**: We use CSS variables for theming, defined in `client/src/index.css`
+2. **Typography Plugin**: We use `@tailwindcss/typography` for rich text formatting
+3. **Border Styling**: We consistently use `border-gray-200` for card and table borders
+4. **Responsive Design**: Mobile-first approach with responsive breakpoints

-#### Tailwind CSS v4 Compatibility
+#### Tailwind CSS v4 Compatibility Issues

 We've attempted to upgrade to Tailwind CSS v4 (beta) but encountered several issues:

 1. **Integration with Vite**: The new `@import "tailwindcss"` syntax in v4 has compatibility issues with our Vite setup.
 2. **PostCSS Configuration**: The v4 PostCSS plugin (`@tailwindcss/postcss`) requires different configuration that conflicts with our current setup.
 3. **CSS Directives**: The v4 directives and configuration approach differ significantly from v3.
+4. **Plugin Compatibility**: Some plugins we use haven't been updated for v4 compatibility yet.
+5. **Build Performance**: We experienced slower build times with the v4 beta.

 We plan to revisit the upgrade when Tailwind CSS v4 reaches a stable release.